On a whim, I bought the USS Enterprise of electric toothbrushes. My teeth are important, I reasoned, therefore I need a state-of-the-art tool.

 It reminded me of a lesson I sometimes forget.

 At times the simplest, least expensive equipment fits your individual needs the best.

 The same is especially true with fitness.

-Part of the appeal of P90X is that it eliminates the need for a workout mega-station or a gym membership.
+Part of the appeal of P90X is that it eliminates the need for pricey workout machines or a gym membership.
 All you need to get started is a chin-up bar, resistance bands or dumbbells, and an exercise mat.

-While the varieties of resistance bands look mostly the same, quality, features and extras vary greatly.
-Excited to start with the program, people often pick up low quality bands on impulse, giving them a bad impression of fitness tubes as a workout solution.
+While the varieties of resistance bands look mostly the same, quality, features, and extras vary greatly.
+Excited to start with the program, people often pick up low-quality bands on impulse, giving them a bad impression of resistance bands as a workout solution.

 To make the search easier I’ve ranked the five sets I like the best, also putting into account feedback from my workout companions.